 Average time to complete: 4 years

 A bachelor’s degree in Education prepares students for a career as educators.
 In addition to general education courses, most education degree types include specialty classes and practical requirements that are specifically designed to help students become teachers at the elementary, middle, and high school levels.
 Bachelor’s degrees in Education also include a general education curriculum.
 In colleges or universities, discipline-specific coursework such as mathematics and science may be part of the degree program.
 Education programs provide a foundation for teaching knowledge and skills as well as courses that incorporate the liberal arts.
-The pedagogy and methods used in teaching are part of what is emphasized in most educational programs.
+The pedagogy and methods used in teaching such as competency-based education, cooperative learning, and the like are part of what is emphasized in most educational programs.

 College students study many of the same subjects during the first two years of school.
 Students will focus on specializing during the second half of their degree program, taking only the advanced subjects.
 Most bachelor’s degrees in Education typically take four years to finish, with a prerequisite that entails about a year of internship to become a full-time teacher.
 Some states require a master’s degree for those who wish to pursue certification.